 When I was in high school someone told me that my voice was going to be used to change the world.
 That statement corroborated the promise I had in my heart that my life would be used to make a difference.
 That’s why I’m here…on this planet and here on this blog.

 I’m a writer.
-I’m currently writing my first book based on my Waiting for Grace series here on my blog!
+I have a dream in my heart to be an author.
+I’m slowly writing my first book based on my Waiting for Grace series here on my blog!
 I’m also a contributing writer for Dancing Upon Barren Land Christian infertility support ministry.

 I don’t agree with the phrase, “Boys don’t make passes at girls who wear glasses.”
 Because in 2006 an adorable young man named Aaron made a sweet pass at this four-eyed girl and we are now happily married.
 He’s a marriage and family counselor as well as my personal off-duty counselor.
 He is an absolute people person, he is always smiling, his joy is infectious, and he’s one of the wisest people I know.
 He’s also mighty fine.

-We have one child – a miniature poodle named Millie Dillmount that I affectionately call, “Booger.”
+We have one fur child – a miniature poodle named Millie Dillmount that I affectionately call, “Booger.”

 I’m a deep thinker.
 A creative who gains energy from ideas and envisioning the future.
 I’m all about developing deep, meaningful relationships.
 I’m energized by getting to know the heart of an individual and cultivating meaningful relationships.
 One of my biggest goals in life is to show people that they are loved, that they have purpose, and that they are priceless.
 I want to see them through the eyes of Jesus.